Most Talked-About Controversies Linked to Rachel Maddow

 Public opinion and media debates around Rachel Maddow—discover key moments of controversy.

-In 2003, Rachel Maddow opposed the invasion of Iraq.
+Rachel Maddow opposed the 2003 invasion of Iraq.

-In 2016, Rachel Maddow suggested that the alleged Trump-Russia collusion had continued beyond the 2016 presidential election, and stated that if the Trump presidency is knowingly the product of a foreign-intelligence operation, that is a full-stop national crisis.
+In 2016, Rachel Maddow suggested that the alleged Trump-Russia collusion had continued beyond the 2016 presidential election, stating that if the Trump presidency resulted from a foreign-intelligence operation, that is a national crisis.

-March 2017: Maddow Blames Russia for WikiLeaks' Vault 7 Disclosure
+March 2017: Maddow blames Russia for WikiLeaks' Vault 7 disclosure of CIA hacking tools

-In March 2017, Rachel Maddow blamed Russia for WikiLeaks' Vault 7 disclosure of the CIA's hacking tools, suggesting Putin most hates and wants to beat the CIA, and that the dump of classified CIA material could be a devastating blow to the CIA's cyber war and spying capabilities.
+In March 2017, Rachel Maddow blamed Russia for WikiLeaks' Vault 7 disclosure of the CIA's hacking tools, suggesting it was an attempt by Putin to undermine the CIA.

-Following the October 2018 murder of Saudi Arabian dissident journalist Jamal Khashoggi, Rachel Maddow argued that Donald Trump's business ties to Saudi Arabia were raising some troubling questions.
+Following the October 2018 murder of Jamal Khashoggi, Rachel Maddow argued that Donald Trump's business ties to Saudi Arabia were raising troubling questions.

-December 2018: Maddow Criticizes Trump's Decision to Withdraw Troops from Syria
+December 2018: Maddow criticizes Trump's decision to withdraw U.S. troops from Syria

 In December 2018, Rachel Maddow criticized President Trump's decision to withdraw U.S. troops from Syria.

-On September 10, 2019, the One America News Network (OAN) filed suit against Rachel Maddow for $10 million after Maddow described the network as "paid Russian propaganda" on her program on July 22.
+On September 10, 2019, the One America News Network (OAN) filed suit against Rachel Maddow for $10 million after she described the network as "paid Russian propaganda" on her program in July.
+Also named in the suit were Comcast, MSNBC, and NBCUniversal Media.

 In May 2021, former New York Times reporter Barry Meier published Spooked: The Trump Dossier, Black Cube, and the Rise of Private Spies, which cited the Steele dossier as a case study in how reporters can be manipulated by private intelligence sources.
 Meier named Rachel Maddow as one example.